 Drivers must carry third-party liability insurance under a policy valid in Russia.
 U.S. automobile liability insurance is not valid in Russia, nor are most collision and comprehensive coverage policies issued by U.S. companies.
 A good rule of thumb is to buy coverage equivalent to that which you carry in the United States.

-Roadside checkpoints are commonplace.
-These checkpoints are ostensibly in place to detect narcotics, alien smuggling, and firearms violations; however, they are sometimes used by traffic police to extract cash "fines."
-See paragraph under Crime on mistreatment by police.
+Roadside checkpoints are commonplace and are ostensibly in place to detect narcotics, alien smuggling, and firearms violations.
+However, traffic police sometimes use these checkpoints to extract cash "fines."
+See paragraph under "CRIME," above, on mistreatment by local police.

 * * *